telerik/reporting-docs/knowledge-base/error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer.md

 	</tr>
 </table>

 ## Description

-When attempting to bring up the Report Designer in  Visual Studio 2017, an error with message _'Value cannot be null.
-Parameter name: instance'_ is thrown.
+When attempting to bring up the Report Designer in  Visual Studio 2017 or later, an error with message `Value cannot be null.
+Parameter name: instance` is thrown.
 The stack trace of the error is:

 ````
 at System.ComponentModel.TypeDescriptor.AddAttributes(Object instance, Attribute[] attributes)